sumitpundir24/temp/writeup_template (2).md

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

 Straight lines images are used for perspective transform.
 Four source points and four destination points are selected.
-Destination points are selected in a way to get the bird view of a road.
+Destination points are selected in a way to get the bird eye view of a road.
 ![alt text][image7]

 perform_perspective_transform() function is used to calculate the transformation matrix.
 Inverse transformation matrix is also calculated which helps in getting the map to original image.